-- 3. In the Garrison Road Strategic Growth Area, as shown on Schedule A, and the Strategic Economic Area land use designation, as shown on Schedule B, the maximum permitted height is 10-storeys. - i.
-For development proposed on the boundary of the Strategic Growth Area, the maximum permitted height of 10-storeys will prevail. - 4.
+- 3. In the Garrison Road Strategic Growth Area, as shown on Schedule A, and the Strategic Economic Area land use designation, as shown on Schedule B, the maximum permitted height is 10-storeys. - 4.
+The implementing zoning by-law may establish minimum heights within the boundaries of the Garrison Road Strategic Growth Area, in particular where lands have frontage on higher order road classifications - 5.
 Where there is a conflict between Table C-2: Permitted Built Forms and Heights and a secondary plan: - i.
 For a secondary plan adopted on or prior to November 21, 2021, the policies of Table C-2: Permitted Built Forms and Heights prevail; and - ii.
-For a secondary plan adopted on or after November 22, 2021, the policies of that secondary plan prevail. - 5.
-Where a property abuts two road classifications, the higher-order classification's height permissions apply to the entirety of the lot. - 6.
+For a secondary plan adopted on or after November 22, 2021, the policies of that secondary plan prevail.

+- 6. Where a lot has access from two or more road classifications, the greater height permissions apply to the entirety of the lot. - 7.
+Where development is accessed by a private road, the maximum permitted height will be based on Table C-2, subject to the road classification that the private road is accessed from and the policies of Section E.8 of this Plan. - 8.
 This Plan establishes development criteria for the permitted built forms to ensure that there is general compatibility and transition between different land use contexts within the Town.
-It must be demonstrated to the satisfaction of the Town that the development criteria of this Plan are satisfied through the development application process. - 7.
-The massing of new buildings is encouraged to provide an appropriate transition between areas of different height and scale through the use of setbacks and/or a stepping down of heights, where appropriate, to address matters of privacy and shadowing. - 8.
-The Town may establish further form-based regulation through the implementing zoning by-law as appropriate for development on interior lots, corner lots, through lots, and whole-block lots, in order to support a high-quality built form and to achieve the community design objectives of this Plan. - 9.
-The implementing zoning by-law may establish more detailed regulations regarding the character, location, scale and massing of the permitted built forms as contemplated by this Plan.
+It must be demonstrated to the satisfaction of the Town that the development criteria of this Plan are satisfied through the development application process. - 9.
+The massing of new buildings must provide an appropriate transition between areas of different height and scale through the use of setbacks and/or a stepping down of heights, where appropriate, to address matters of privacy and shadowing. - 10.
+The Town may establish further form-based regulation through the implementing zoning by-law as appropriate for development on interior lots, corner lots, through lots, and larger lots that have been consolidated or assembled, in order to support a high-quality built form and to achieve the community design objectives of this Plan. - 11.
+The implementing zoning by-law may establish more detailed regulations regarding the character, location, scale and massing of the permitted built forms as contemplated by this Plan. - 12.
+Transition between adjacent and surrounding land uses will be guided in accordance with Section E.8 of this Plan.